holly-cummins/holly-cummins.github.io/posts/draft--bonkers-beans/index.md

 came out of those off-plan weeks.
 What makes this model stickier than 20% time is that the whole team took it at the same time.
 Day-to-day commitments couldn't derail the innovation work, because they'd all gone away.

+The success of "free time to do work" as a reward shows the importance of autonomy; allowing teams to decide what to build, even for just a sprint, made people happy and unleashed a flood of innovation.

 ## Slack in the system